chris-wynne/docker-environments/elasticsearch/README.md

 * document web server
 * Apache Zeppelin

 FSCrawler REST is enabled, but the standard file system crawler functionality is expected to be used in this version, for smaller corpus sets.
-If higher volumes are required, then the more scaleable Airflow/Spark/REST solution should be used.
+If higher volumes are required, look at passing a df to Elastic instead.

 ## Pre-requisites